gvasilopulos/yii2-enhanced-gii/README.md

 See treemanager settings on http://demos.krajee.com/tree-manager#module (If you use tree/nested relation table)

+See dynagrid settings on http://demos.krajee.com/dynagrid if you use mediman crud template!

 ## Usage :
 Go to your gii tools, and notice the new IO Generator for models & CRUD